liquity/bold/frontend/app/README.md

-  abi/         # ABIs of the Liquity contracts app/         # The Next.js app (mostly routing only) comps/       # UI Components demo-mode/   # Files related to the app running in demo mode screens/     # App Screens (used by /app routing components) services/    # Service Components tx-flows/    # Transaction Flows
+  abi/         # ABIs of the Liquity contracts app/         # The Next.js app (mostly routing only) comps/       # UI Components screens/     # App Screens (used by /app routing components) services/    # Service Components tx-flows/    # Transaction Flows